RVshare.com

 Harpers Ferry National Historical Park

-Located at the point where the Potomac and Shenandoah Rivers meet, Harpers Ferry National Historical Park encompasses nearly 4,000 miles of history and nature that spans across sections of three different states.
+Located at the point where the Potomac and Shenandoah Rivers meet, Harpers Ferry National Historical Park encompasses nearly 4,000 acres of history and nature that spans across sections of three different states.
 At the heart of it all is the small, historic town of Harpers Ferry, WV.
 Throughout history, Harpers Ferry has stood witness to important events in American history.
 Visitors can hike beautiful trails through the Shenandoah Valley or explore battlefields where Civil War-era cannons still stand silent watch over the now peaceful lands.
 The area includes a portion of the Lewis and Clark National Historical Trail, stops on the Underground Railroad Network to Freedom, and an exploration of events of the Civil War Battle of Harpers Ferry.
 Harpers Ferry National Historical Park is sure to be a must-see for any history buff.

 Things to Do